-- iv.
-Describe prior experience in collaborating with public and/or private entities for service delivery, and provide letters of support from at least one such entity. - 2.
-Scope of Services - i.
-Demonstrate familiarity with the target population and the delivery of services to that population; - ii.
-Respond to the following as appropriate for the intermediary role your organization envisions: - A) Discuss the program models that have the potential to meet the objectives of this RFR and the evidence base underlying the models; - B) Propose appropriate metrics for assessing the success of the program model and describe how the necessary data could be acquired; - C) Describe the means and methods for performance management throughout the duration of a multi-year contract as it relates to this specific RFR; - D) Describe the means and methods for raising and utilizing private sector funds; - E) Recommend a governance structure for the pay for success contract that (1) ensures that service providers with expertise with the target population have a significant role in decision making; (2) ensures that the Commonwealth will have sufficient oversight and participation in decision making to allow it to verify that the program delivery models are consistent with the intentions of this RFR; and (3) allows sufficient flexibility for the intermediary to produce the desired amount of learning, innovation and performance-based management; - F) Identify any questions or concerns related to EOAF/EOE's program goals set forth in this RFR, and/or obstacles to achieving such goals.
-Successful execution of a social innovation financing arrangement will require systems to support performance management, as well as the ability to measure outcomes and secure funding.
-EOAF/EOE understand that fulfilling all these requirements will likely require the coordinated efforts of multiple entities and will strive to ensure that all necessary roles and functions are provided by the partnership of organizations entering into a social innovation financing arrangement;

-G) If applicable, identify any other public and/or private entities, including sub-contractors, with which Respondent intends to collaborate in order to execute programming.
+- Include a clear and specific process for determining the type, level and duration of assistance for each program participant and the expected average benefits to be provided to eligible participants; - iv.
+Describe the evidence base underlying the recommended program model as well as any proof of concept for the proposed programming; - v.
+Identify the anticipated outcomes as well as the means and methods for documenting, measuring and evaluating outcomes. - vi.
+Describe ability to track and analyze reliable and valid data for performance measurement and proficiency using SMARTT, Cognos, National Student Clearinghouse and the Department of Elementary and Secondary Education's EDWIN data system; - vii.
+Describe the program leadership and expertise of leaders; - viii.
+Recommend a governance structure for the pay for success contract that (1) ensures that service providers with expertise with the target population have a significant role in decision making; (2) ensures that the Commonwealth will have sufficient oversight and participation in decision making to allow it to verify that the program delivery models are consistent with the intentions of this RFR; and (3) allows sufficient flexibility for the intermediary to produce the desired amount of learning, innovation, and performance-based management; - ix.
+Identify any questions or concerns related to EOAF/EOE's program goals set forth in this RFR, and/or obstacles to achieving such goals, including Responder ability gaps.
+Successful execution of a pay for success contracting arrangement will require systems to support data collection and performance management, as well as the ability to measure outcomes and secure funding.
+EOAF/EOE understands that fulfilling all these requirements will likely require the coordinated efforts of multiple entities.
+References to ability gaps will be used to ensure that all necessary roles and functions are provided by the partnership of organizations entering into a pay for success contracting arrangement; - x.
+If applicable, identify other providers with which the Respondent intends to collaborate in order to deliver the proposed program concept; and - xi.
+Provide a work plan and implementation schedule.